Midohajhouj/ToolsInstaller/README.md

-## 🛠️ Kali Tools Installer
+# 🛠️ Kali Tools Installer

-Keep your own Linux distro and add all Kali Linux tools to it.

-P.S: Some tools might not be available in certain distro repositories.
-In such cases, the script will install only those tools that are accessible.
+The **Kali Tools Installer** allows you to integrate Kali Linux tools into your existing Linux distribution.
+This script automates the installation of tools for penetration testing, cybersecurity analysis, and more.

 ---

-## 📝 About
+## 📝 Overview

-This is a Kali Linux tools installation script that works across multiple distributions.
-Whether you're hacking, pen-testing, or just pretending to be a wizard at the terminal, this script has your back.

-It auto-detects your Linux distro, grabs the appropriate package manager, and installs a truckload of tools for your inner techie.

-No magic required (unless you're using Arch, which is basically black magic).
+This script enables users to keep their preferred Linux distribution while installing a variety of tools commonly used in Kali Linux.
+It supports multiple distributions, detects your package manager, and installs the tools seamlessly.

+**Note**: Some tools may not be available in certain distribution repositories.
+The script will install only the tools accessible in your system's repositories.

 ---

 ## 🎯 Features

-- **Distro Detective**: Automatically figures out your Linux flavor (Ubuntu, Debian, Arch, Fedora, and more).
-- **Package Manager Whisperer**: Talks to apt, pacman, dnf, or yum.
-- **Tool Heaven**: Installs a buffet of tools for:
+- **Automatic Distribution Detection**: Identifies the Linux distribution and uses the appropriate package manager.
+- **Comprehensive Tool Categories**:
-  - 🕵️‍♂️ Information gathering
+  - Information gathering
-  - 💥 Exploitation
+  - Network analysis
-  - 🔐 Password cracking
+  - Password cracking
-  - 🌐 Network analysis
+  - Exploitation tools
-  - And much more!
+  - And more
-- **Cleanup Pro**: Tidies up unused packages when it's done.
+- **Resource Cleanup**: Ensures unused packages are removed after installation.

 ---

 ## 🛑 Prerequisites

-- **Be Root, Or Be Gone**: Run it as root.
-Otherwise, the script will sass you and exit.
-- **Linux Distro**: Supported distros include:
+- **Root Access**: The script requires root permissions to execute.
+- **Supported Linux Distributions**:
   - Ubuntu/Debian/Kali
   - Arch/Manjaro
   - Fedora/CentOS/RHEL/AlmaLinux/Rocky

 ---

-## 🚀 Usage
+## 🚀 Installation

-1. Download the script:
+1. Clone the repository:
    ```bash
    git clone https://github.com/Midohajhouj/ToolsInstaller.git
    cd ToolsInstaller